FabioZTessitore/learning_pygame/README.md

 ## Projects

 1. 0001_draw:     A simple draw
-2. 0002_mouse:    Draw lines with the mouse
+1. 0002_mouse:    Draw lines with the mouse
+1. 0003_falling:  A falling body